Improvements on perturbative oscillation formulas including non-standard neutrino Interactions: Introduction

-The paper is organized as follow: In Section \ref{Sec:mot} we introduce the perturbative methods.
-Section \ref{Sec:Smat} is dedicated to the formalism of neutrino propagation through quantum perturbation theory of Hamiltonian systems, including NSI.
-In Section \ref{Sec:res-I} we present the resulting probabilities from the perturbation method, apply it in the long-baseline experiments and compare it with numerical solutions.
-As discussed in the text, these results can be useful until a long-baseline (LBL) of the order of $ \approx 3800$~km depending on the NSI parameters.
-Furthermore, here we anticipate that our formalism is valid for DUNE, but, as expected, cannot be applied to the atmospheric neutrino case, as Super-Kamiokande~\cite{fukuda1998evidence} and IceCube \cite{achterberg2006first}.
-In Section \ref{Sec:degenerate} we study the degeneracy behavior of neutrino oscillation formulas resulting from perturbation theory.
-Conclusions are in \ref{Sec:Conc}.
+The paper is organized as follows: In Section \ref{Sec:mot}, we introduce the perturbative methods, the formalism of neutrino propagation through the quantum perturbation theory of Hamiltonian systems, without NSI, and in Section \ref{Sec:Smat} with NSI.
+In Section \ref{Sec:res-I}, we present the resulting probabilities from the perturbation method, compare it with numerical solutions, and apply it to the DUNE case.
+In Section \ref{Sec:degenerate}, we show how the results from perturbation theory can explain the degenerate behavior of neutrino time-evolution.
+Conclusions are in Section \ref{Sec:Conc}.

-\section{{Perturbative approaches and the neutrino time-evolution}}
+\section{Perturbative approaches and the neutrino time-evolution}